 Tom Philpott is the food and agriculture correspondent for Mother Jones, where he writes the "Food for Thought" blog online, and contributes features and editorials to the bi-monthly print magazine.
-In 2017, he became a fellow of the Open Markets Program at New America.

 He was a cofounder in 2004 of Maverick Farms, a small organic vegetable farm and center for sustainable food education in Valle Crucis, North Carolina, and he serves on the advisory board.
 Philpott has worked as a professional journalist for over twenty years, and is currently based in Austin, Texas.

 Philpott started writing and cooking in high school.
 For a decade, throughout high school and college, he worked at Austin's famed Nighthawk Steakhouse, first as a busboy and then for many years as a line cook.
 In high school, he was the co-editor of LBJ High's The Liberator (1983-84).
 As an undergraduate at UT-Austin, he was a columnist and editorial page editor for The Daily Texan (1987-1989) and co-founder/co-editor of The Polemicist (1989-1992).
 He was a summer intern at The Nation in 1989.
 He wrote restaurant reviews for The Austin Chronicle in the mid-1990s, while also working as a teacher at Austin Community College.
 He transitioned to financial journalism, working as a writer and editor at The News and El Financiero in Mexico City in the late 1990s.
 He moved to New York City in 1999 and worked as an editor at several financial trade publications (Ticker, MulTex).
 In early 2003, he spent several months writing a travel guide to Slovakia (excerpt here).
 He returned to Reuters.com, where he was the equity research editor (2003-04).